10 Ways to Bounce Back After Holiday Shopping

 9. Monitor Your Credit

-Holiday shopping has negatively affected the credit scores of 10 percent of consumers, according to the Experian survey.
-So it’s important to see where you stand by reviewing your credit report.
+After a season of holiday shopping, it’s important to see where you stand by reviewing your credit report.
 Griffin said your score should include risk factors that are affecting your score and what areas you should focus on to help build your credit.
+And knowing what’s going on will prepare you for next year’s holiday season, too.

 Another reason to monitor your credit report and your credit accounts closely after the holidays is to look for signs of fraud.
 If you see any unauthorized charges on your statement, contact your credit card issuer immediately to cancel your card and dispute the charges.
 Check your credit report for accounts you don’t recognize, which could be a sign that someone has used your identity to get credit in your name.